Ján Dzúrik

-Ján Dzúrik (born 18 July 1993) is a Slovak football midfielder who currently plays for FK Humenné in 2.
+Ján Dzurík (born 18 July 1993) is a Slovak professional footballer who plays as a midfielder for Humenné in 2.
 Liga.

 Club career

 1. FC Tatran Prešov

 Dzúrik made his Fortuna Liga debut for Tatran Prešov in an away against Ružomberok on 16 July 2016.
 The match concluded in a 1:0 defeat for Tatran, following a goal by Martin Chrien.
 Dzurík had completed the entire game.